loadtheaccumulator/glusto/docs/intro.rst

 .. _introduction:

-Glusto is a framework designed to provide features commonly used in a remote/distributed environment.
+Glusto is a framework designed to provide features commonly used in a remote/distributed environment via a single and easy-to-access object.

 It started out as a port of some shell ssh functions I had written and was meant for use in PyUnit* tests and config scripts for Gluster.

-I've removed the Gluster specifics from this package, and I don't see reason why it could not be used with other Python test frameworks or scripts.
+I've removed the Gluster specifics from this package.
 Feel free to give it a go, and please let me know how it works out.

+Some of the key concepts and features of Glusto:

-Glusto inherits from multiple classes providing configuration, remote connection, ANSI color output, logging, and unittest functionality, presenting them in a single global Class object.
+* Glusto inherits from multiple classes providing configuration (yaml, json, ini), remote connection (SSH, SCP, RPyC), ANSI color output, logging, and unit test functionality (PyUnit, PyTest, Nose)--presenting them in a single global Class object.

-Glusto also acts as a global class for maintaining state and configuration data across multiple modules and classes.
+* Glusto also acts as a global class for maintaining state and configuration data across multiple modules and classes.

+* Glusto provides a wrapper utility (``/usr/bin/glusto``) to help make configuration files available to test cases from the command-line.

 Adding Glusto utilities to a Python module is as simple as an import.